Celebrating five years of marriage in the desert

 |0

-This work, Celebrating five years of marriage in the desert [Image 4 of 4], by SSgt Ashley Mikaio, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Celebrating five years of marriage in the desert, by SSgt Ashley Mikaio, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT